GasInfinity/zitrus/README.md

 });

 // See `MakeRomFs` if you need something patchable unlike `@embedFile`.
-// WARNING: Won't be properly cached as there's an issue upstream.

 // This step will convert your executable to 3dsx (the defacto homebrew executable format) to execute it in an emulator or real 3DS const final_3dsx: zitrus.Make3dsx = .init(zitrus_dep, .{ .exe = exe, .smdh = smdh });